dokester/BayesicFitting/BayesicFitting/documentation/troubles.md

 number of datapoints.

 + **Model Degeneracy**<br>
-Sometimes the model is degenerated, meaning that 2 (or more) of its parameters are essentially measuring the same thing.
+Sometimes the model is degenerate, meaning that 2 (or more) of its parameters are essentially measuring the same thing.
 Trying to fit data using Fitter to such a model results in a singular matrix.
 The SingularValueDecompositionFitter has less problems as it evenly